ansible/ansible/docs/docsite/rst/community/development_process.rst

 .. code-block:: yaml

   bugfixes:
-    - copy module - The copy module was attempting to change the mode of files for remote_src=True even if mode was not set as a parameter.
+    - copy - the module was attempting to change the mode of files for remote_src=True even if mode was not set as a parameter.
 This failed on filesystems which do not have permission bits (https://github.com/ansible/ansible/issues/29444).